SaturniNovaDev/SaturniNovaDev/README.md

 I have a special talent for computer programming, WebPage constructing and graphic design.

 ## Here are some basic facts about me:
-🟦 Pronouns: He / him
+🟦 Pronouns: He / Him

-🔭 I'm currently working on a variety of projects, including:
-- _[Semafix](https://github.com/SaturniNovaDev/Semafix)_, a software that controls traffic automatically
-- _Vertex Engine_, a videogame engine with various advanced features

-  And more to come!

 🌱 I'm currently learning many languages, including Python, JavaScript, C and C++.